 Rhode Island is home to 33,067 infants and toddlers, representing 3.1 percent of the state's population.
-As many as 41 percent live in households with incomes less than twice the federal poverty level (in 2017, about \$50,000 a year for a family of four), placing them at economic disadvantage.
+As many as 41 percent live in households with incomes less than twice the federal poverty line (in 2017, about \$50,000 a year for a family of four), placing them at economic disadvantage.
 America's youngest children are diverse and are raised in a variety of family contexts.
 A broad array of policies and services are required to ensure that all of them have an equitable start in life.
+RHODE ISLAND NATIONAL AVERAGE